Epilepsy in Children

 - Stereoelectroencephalography (sEEG or stereo-EEG), a minimally invasive procedure where electrodes are placed directly in the brain to identify where seizures start

-- Rarely - Lumbar puncture (spinal tap) to determine if there is an infection or other problems
+- Lumbar puncture (spinal tap) to determine if there is an infection or other problems (this diagnostic test is rarely necessary)

-The goal of seizure management is to stop seizures without interfering with the child's normal growth and development, and with as few treatment-related side effects as possible.
+At the Neuroscience Center, the goal of seizure management is to stop seizures without interfering with a child's normal growth and development, and with as few treatment-related side effects as possible.

 The major goals of seizure management include: